russell-mcdaniel/learning-sql-server/README.md

     > .\Start.ps1
     ```

 The SQL Server instance is exposed on its default port (`1433`).
-You should be able to connect to it using SQL Server Management Studio or your preferred client using the administrator account (`sa`) and the password configured above.
+You can connect to it using SQL Server Management Studio or your preferred client using the administrator account (`sa`) and the password configured above.

 The container uses custom volumes and configures custom paths for SQL Server within those volumes.
 The former helps preserve data across container instances.
 The latter prevents a path conflict during creation of the SQL Server system databases when using a custom volume configuration.